mlflow/mlflow/docs/source/model/models-from-code.rst

         - Log a custom model with MLflow that relies on external code defined in another file.
         - Use the ``code_paths`` feature to include additional scripts when logging the model, ensuring that all dependencies are available when the model is loaded for inference.

-        In the first step, we define a ``Calculator`` class in a file named ``calculator.py``.
-This class includes a basic arithmetic operation, such as adding two numbers, and also keeps a history of operations performed.
-The purpose of this class is to encapsulate the logic that will be used later in the MLflow model.
+        In the first step, we define our ``add`` function in a file named ``calculator.py``, including the magic ``%%writefile`` command if we're running in a notebook cell:

-        The following code block writes the ``Calculator`` class definition to ``calculator.py``:

         .. code-block:: python

             # If running in a Jupyter or Databricks notebook cell, uncomment the following line:
             # %%writefile "./calculator.py"

-            from typing import List, TypeVar

-            T = TypeVar("T", int, float, complex)

-            class Calculator:
-                def __init__(self):
+            def add(x, y):
-                    self.history = []

-                def add(self, a: T, b: T) -> T: result = a + b
-                    self.history.append(f"The sum of {a} and {b} is {result}") return {"result": result, "history": self.history}

-        This script defines a versatile calculator that can handle different types of numerical inputs (int, float, complex).
-The ``add`` method not only computes the sum of two numbers but also records the operation in a history log.
-This history can be useful for debugging or tracking the sequence of operations performed by the model.
+                return x + y

         Next, we create a new file, ``math_model.py``, which contains the ``ArithmeticModel`` class.
-This class will be responsible for loading the ``Calculator`` class, performing predictions, and validating the input data types.
-The predict method will leverage the ``Calculator`` class to perform the addition of two numbers provided as input.
+This script will be responsible for importing the ``add`` function from our external script, defining our model, performing predictions, and validating the input data types.
+The predict method will leverage the ``add`` function to perform the addition of two numbers provided as input.

-        The ``load_context`` method within ``ArithmeticModel`` ensures that the ``Calculator`` class, defined in the external ``calculator.py`` script, is loaded and available for use when the model is deployed or invoked.

         The following code block writes the ``ArithmeticModel`` class definition to ``math_model.py``: